videogame-archive/romhack-archive/docs/contributor-guide.md

 ## Dealing With Abbreviations

-If an object: title, version, etc...
+If a field: title, author, version, etc...

-1. If one object is a subset or abbreviation of other, use the longer one. *Examples: "Legend of Link" vs "Legend of Link: Adventure of Zelda", "Rockman 4 BCAS" vs "Rockman 4 - Burst Chaser X Air Sliding"*
+1. If one field is a subset or abbreviation of other, use the longer one. *Examples: "Legend of Link" vs "Legend of Link: Adventure of Zelda", "Rockman 4 BCAS" vs "Rockman 4 - Burst Chaser X Air Sliding"*

-2. If one object is abbreviated and one is missing part of it, they should be combined if feasible. *Examples: "Link: Adventure of Zelda" vs "Legend of Link" can be combined as "Legend of Link: Adventure of Zelda"*
+2. If one field is abbreviated and one is missing part of it, they should be combined if feasible. *Examples: "Link: Adventure of Zelda" vs "Legend of Link" can be combined as "Legend of Link: Adventure of Zelda"*

 ## Dealing With Conflicting Information

-If an object: title, version, etc...
+If a field: title, author, version, etc...

-1. If object information is conflicting, one should be chosen based on the following source priority: in-game title, readme, author's website, community site (with author input), filename of patch or zip containing patch.
+1. If field information is conflicting, one should be chosen based on the following source priority: in-game title, readme, author's website, community site (with author input), filename of patch or zip containing patch.

-2. Rare exceptions can be made if a higher priority title is clearly inadequate; requires maintainer confirmation.
+2. Rare exceptions can be made if a higher priority title is clearly inadequate; requires active member's confirmation.

 ## Current Labels
 Labels may be added, modified or removed opportunistically as the project extends its catalogue.